-Our parents failed us ... left us with Global Pollution and a collapsing USA job market: Fifty years ago, when General Motors was the largest employer in America, the typical GM worker got paid $35 an hour in today's dollars.
-Today, America's largest employer is Walmart, and the typical Walmart worker earns $8.80 an hour.
+Our parents failed us ... left us with Global Pollution and a collapsing USA job market: Fifty years ago, when General Motors was the largest employer in America, the typical GM worker got paid $35/hour in today's dollars.
+Today, America's largest employer is Walmart and the typical Walmart worker earns about $8.80/hour.

 The United States has higher degrees of poverty and inequality than most other Western industrialized nations.
 The United States also has more modest retirement benefits and larger burdens from out-of-pocket health costs than most other Western nations.